MelanieLinares/portfolio-new/site/content/post/ncdot-accessibility.md

    ### Establishing a baseline with automatic testing
   - Automatics with Lighthouse, Axe DevTools chrome extension, W.A.V.E. (web accessibility evaluation tool)
-  - Created a spreadsheet to organize and group
+  - Created a spreadsheet to organize and group issues
-  - High severity and easy fixability were added to NCDOT ticketing system
+  - Severity and tractability levels were added to NCDOT ticketing system
   - Remaining issues were grouped by page or components, assigned an individual severity and discussed with web dept lead

   <div>